 Travelers should carry loperamide for self-treatment of diarrhea and, if risk is moderate to high, an antibiotic to add if diarrhea is severe.
 Consult a knowledgeable health care provider regarding which antibiotic is appropriate for you and most effective for your destination.

 Other Disease and Health Risks

-Additional concerns include environment and transportation.
+Additional concerns include environment, transportation.